tzwel/Fresh/README.md

 ### Routing
 Fresh comes with a router that automatically fetches the correct route and loads it when it's requested.
-You link between routes by using appending `/#/` at the beggining of a route, so Fresh knows when to reload.
+You link between routes by appending `/#/` at the beggining of a route, so Fresh knows when to reroute.

 An example of linking to another page called `route`:
 ```html